51,000 SodaStream bottles recalled due to explosion risk

 SodaStream's recalled 1-liter blue dishwasher-safe carbonating bottles were sold at Target, Bed Bath & Beyond, Walmart, Amazon and SodaStream's online store from February 2016 through January 2017 for roughly $15.
 The recall instructs customers to stop using any affected carbonating bottles and to contact SodaStream at 1-866-272-9417 for a complete refund.
 A SodaStream representative did not immediately respond to our request for comment.

-Not sure if you're SodaStream product is part of this recall?
+Not sure if your SodaStream product is part of this recall?
 Click here for more information.